-Counselling is an opportunity for you to explore your thoughts, feelings and behaviours, gaining a better understanding of yourself and your experiences- strengthening and improving your relationships, including the relationship you have with your self.
+Counselling is an opportunity for you to explore your thoughts, feelings and any patterns of behaviours.
+Having a better understanding of yourself and your experiences can strengthen and improve your relationships, including the relationship you have with your self.

 Within any relationship not feeling understood can create a sense of feeling unheard and isolated.
-I am dedicated to developing and sustaining a real and healthy therapeutic relationship, built on respect, honesty and security, working towards you feeling heard and understood- enabling us to work effectively whilst attending to your needs, promoting self discovery, self care and a more fulfilling way of being.
+I am dedicated to developing and sustaining a real and healthy therapeutic relationship, built on mutuality, honesty and security, so that you feel heard, valued and understood- enabling us to work collaboratively and effectively whilst attending to your needs.
+Promoting self discovery, self care and a more fulfilling way of being.

 I offer emotional and practical support, working alongside individuals, couples and families.
 Fully invested in my role as a counsellor I undergo continuous training, both professional and personal development, ensuring I offer you best practice with current, safe and effective therapy.
 As a Counsellor, Youth Mental Health Instructor, Sexual Violence Advisor, I have a special interest in the way that sexual behaviours can impact on you and your life.

 If you have any questions about my practice then please do not hesitate in contacting me.